 The NWCPHP has launched a collaborative project to improve public health policy: Laboratory for decision making.
 With support from the US Department of Health and Human Services Office of Minority Health, NWCPHP embarks on a five-year project to assist rural public health leaders in better using data to promote health equity.
 With rural areas hard hit by the opioid epidemic training materials and other resources are a great resource provided by NWCPHP.

 Recruitment and Loan Repayment

 The Health Professional Loan Repayment Program was established by the Legislature to address health professional shortages in rural or underserved urban communities.
 The program helps the state attract and retain licensed health professionals to serve in our state by providing financial support to applicants who are awarded and commit to serving at an eligible site in our state.
 In return for the funds, recipients sign a contract committing them to either a two-year (Federal/State funded- FSLRP) or a three-year (state funded – HPLRP) full-time equivalency service obligation.
+Under HPLRP, part time work options are also available.
 Award amounts vary based on the contract type (see Reference Guides for full details).

 Learn more about 3RNet and recruitment services for providers who want to serve in rural and underserved areas in Washington, including loan repayment programs.

 Learn more specifically about the J-1 Visa Waiver Program, administered through the Washington State Department of Health.
 If you are a provider wishing to apply for the Loan Repayment Program, the Washington Student Achievement Council website has additional details.

 Credentialing for Health Care Providers